How Are Air Mattresses Made?

 Thicker and Puncture-Resistant

-The advantage of textile reinforced urethane is they are more puncture-resistant and thicker than PVC.
-This means that buying a mattress made from one of these gives you more comfort and durability.
+This means buying a mattress made from one of these gives you more comfort and durability.

-Absence of Phtalates
+Absence of Phthalates

 Thermoplastic urethane airbeds contain no phthalates.
-You can therefore sleep on them without risk of developing any medical issues.
-These mattresses typically come with no odors, which is another problem arising out of phthalates.
+You can therefore sleep on them without developing any medical issues.

 Disadvantages of Rubber Air Mattresses